vcz-fr/TheFollowUp/_posts/2018/02/2018-02-05-increment.md

     url: "https://increment.com/"
     dead: false

-tweet: "Increment is by far one of my favourite technical magazines, scouting the industry for interesting facts about each topic"
+message: "Increment is by far one of my favourite technical magazines, scouting the industry for interesting facts about each topic"
 ---

 ## Update from the 15th of January 2023